zurgeg/linux_rocksmith/guides/setup/arch-pipewire.md

 LD_PRELOAD=/usr/lib32/libjack.so PIPEWIRE_LATENCY=256/48000 %command%
 ```

 You can launch the game from Steam now.
 For the first few boot-ups, you have to remove window focus from Rocksmith (typically done with Alt+Tab) as soon as the window shows up.
-If it doesn't crash, continue.
+If it doesn't crash, continue with instructions.

 Rocksmith might not have audio, however, if you don't get a message saying that there's no output device, RS_ASIO and JACK are working fine.